Teichlab/mapcloud/README.md

 	cd /mnt && git clone https://github.com/Teichlab/mapcloud

 ### 10X pipeline
-* **Input:** Sanger study IDs, or any other uniquely identifying field in the iRODS metadata; GRCh38/mm10 choice of reference; cram/fastq file format to download; optional second pair of iRODS metadata fields (such as `run_id`) to help narrow down the download scope if needed; VCF file location/top expressed gene count to filter SNPs for genotyping if relevant
+* **Input:** Sanger study IDs, or any other uniquely identifying field in the iRODS metadata; GRCh38/mm10 choice of reference; Cell Ranger version of choice (2.0.2, 2.1.1, 3.0.2)
+* Advanced input: cram/fastq file format to download; optional second pair of iRODS metadata fields (such as `run_id`) to help narrow down the download scope if needed; VCF file location/top expressed gene count to filter SNPs for genotyping if relevant
 * Downloads CRAM/FASTQ from iRODS, converts CRAM to FASTQ if needed
-* Runs Cell Ranger (version 2.0.2)
+* Runs Cell Ranger (user-specified version, internal consistency: 2.0.2 for 3'v2, 2.1.1 for 5', 3.0.2 for 3'v3)
-* Optionally runs EmptyDrops, creating a `final-count-matrix` folder with the Cell Ranger, EmptyDrops and cell set union count matrices in `.RDS` format, storing it in `outs`
+* Optionally runs EmptyDrops (for Cell Ranger 2.x), creating a `final-count-matrix` folder with the Cell Ranger, EmptyDrops and cell set union count matrices in `.RDS` format, storing it in `outs`
 * Optionally runs the genotyping pipeline, creating a `.vcf` file named after the sample in `outs`; only works with a GRCh38 reference
 * Uploads complete output to `/archive/HCA/10X`, creating individual folders for each of your samples
 * VDJ variant runs Cell Ranger 2.1.1 with a GRCh38 reference only and uploads the complete output to `/archive/HCA/10X-VDJ`, creating individual folders for each of your samples

 ### SS2 pipeline
-* **Input:** RUN_LANE combinations identifying all your plates (e.g. 24013_1); GRCh38/mm10 choice of reference; VCF file location/top expressed gene count to filter SNPs for genotyping if relevant
+* **Input:** RUN_LANE combinations identifying all your plates (e.g. 24013_1); GRCh38/mm10 choice of reference;
+* Advanced input: VCF file location/top expressed gene count to filter SNPs for genotyping if relevant
 * Downloads CRAM from iRODS, converts CRAM to FASTQ
 * Downloads all of the iRODS metadata, extracts the `sample_supplier_name` field and creates a map of CRAM file to the resulting values in `outs/sampleInfo.txt`
 * Aligns the data with STAR (version 2.5.1b, shipped with Cell Ranger 2.0.2)